ekf_cal

 \begin{equation} \boldsymbol{x}_F = \begin{bmatrix} \pose{F}{L} & \quat{F}{L} \end{bmatrix} \end{equation}

-The error model used for a fiducial position measurement is
+The simulation error model used for a fiducial position measurement is

 \begin{align} \pose{f}{C} = R(\quat{C}{B})^T \left( R(\quat{B}{L})^T \left[ \pose{f}{L} - \pose{B}{L} \right] - \pose{C}{B} \right) + n_p \end{align}